Equity ESG exclusions

 Read how global warming and the transition to “net zero” can impact the economy.

-To safeguard the investments of Vanguard’s 30 million investors worldwide, our global stewardship team engages with boards and management teams regularly; votes on issues at company annual general meetings and director appointments; and advocates for effective stewardship with long-term shareholder value in mind.
+To safeguard the investments of Vanguard’s 50 million clients worldwide, our global stewardship team engages with boards and management teams regularly; votes on issues at company annual general meetings and director appointments; and advocates for effective stewardship with long-term shareholder value in mind.

 Individuals who represent the interests of all shareholders should be independent, capable and experienced.
 In addition, we want boards to have appropriate gender and ethnic diversity, as well as diversity of thought and background.